The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 Sound the alarm — but don't be alarming

-One dilemma, as our Parks wrote, is that state leaders want to strike a balance between warning voters about Russia's ongoing active measures but not scare them so much they lose confidence in voting.
+One challenge, as our Parks wrote, is that state leaders want to strike a balance between warning voters about Russia's ongoing active measures but not scaring them so much they lose confidence in voting.

 "I'm always trying to straddle the line between sounding the alarm on this issue and being alarmist," said Steve Simon, Minnesota's secretary of state.

 States say they're working though, preparing for cyberattacks like the ones that probed elections systems in 2016.
-And their once chilly relationship with the federal government on the issue of election security is thawing somewhat, although state-level leaders also grumbled that the briefing they got didn't go into the levels of detail they wanted.
+And their once-chilly relationship with the federal government on the issue of election security is thawing somewhat, although state-level leaders also grumbled that the briefing they got didn't go into the levels of detail they wanted.

-That tension may never be resolved, especially following last year's unauthorized leak of a National Security Agency report about a cyberattack by Russia's military intelligence agency, the GRU.
+That tension may never be resolved, especially after last year's unauthorized leak of a National Security Agency report about a cyberattack by Russia's military intelligence agency, the GRU.

 It documented how much the NSA knows about one specific attempt to compromise a Florida elections vendor, but it was only a tantalizing view through a keyhole.
 Everyone knows there is more here behind the scenes.
 Rather than giving the public information at that same level of detail, the government is prosecuting the woman who allegedly released it.